matkoniecz/backup-gem-extractor-crutch/readme.md

 At this moment this script is able to process basically only the archive format that I am using.

-If you are interested in using this script with other configuration of backup gem - create an issue on bugtracker.
-It will bump rewriting this cript on my TODO list.
+If you are interested in using this script with other configuration of backup gem - create an issue on the bugtracker.
 PRs are obviously welcomed.